filipe-2/thermosense/README-EN.md

 ## How to access the app?

 Go to the [releases](https://github.com/filipe-2/thermosense/releases/) page and download the APK from the latest release on your Android device.
+The app is not available for iOS at the moment.